 Argumentation is used when there is more than one possible explanation or solution.
 Evidence is used to support a claim.
 Often, this evidence comes in the form of data.

 On the other hand, explanations occur when there is one correct answer that is not in dispute.
-Students use scientific facts, theories and principles that are believed to be true to construct their explanation.
+Students use scientific facts, theories, and principles that are believed to be true to construct their explanations.

 5 Ways to Improve the Practice of Engaging in an Argument from Evidence